 Request No. 5.
-Document / Category of Documents: Internal documents and records of communications between Tele Fácil's senior management, directors, shareholders and/or external advisors, discussing the revised business plan and/or any of the 4 projects identified in section II.E (DID/Conferencing Project; International Traffic Termination Project; Competitive Tandem Services Project; Retail Service Offering).
+Document / Internal documents and records of communications between Tele Fácil's Category of senior management, directors, shareholders and/or external advisors, Documents: Documents: discussing the revised business plan and/or any of the 4 projects identified in section II.E (DID/Conferencing Project; International Traffic Termination Project; Competitive Tandem Services Project; Retail Service Offering).
 This request refers to documents prepared between 11 July 2014 and 8 April 2015 Justifications: Same justification as in previous request.
 The requested documents are not in the possession, custody or control of the Respondent.
 The Respondent believes that the documents exist and are in the possession, custody or control of the Claimants because it is reasonable to assume that any material change in the business plan would have been discussed internally.
-Objections: With the exception of privileged materials excluded from production, Claimants do not object to Respondent's Request and will produce responsive materials in their possession.
+Objections: With the exception of privileged materials excluded from production, ~~J••••• Claimants do not object to Respondent's Request and will produce responsive materials in their possession.
 Reply: See general reply in Section IV.
-The Respondent maintains that the objection based on privilege/legal impediment should be dismissed, inter alia , on the grounds that the Claimants: (i) failed to identify the specific documents subject to privilege, (ii) failed to provide sufficient information to assess the objection under Article 9(2)(b) of the IBA Rules.
+The Respondent maintains that the керіу. objection based on privilege/legal impediment should be dismissed, inter alia , on the grounds that the Claimants: (i) failed to identify the specific documents subject to privilege, (ii) failed to provide sufficient information to assess the objection under $A$ rticle $9(2)(b)$ of the IBA Pules to assess the objection under Article 9(2)(b) of the IBA Rules.